Skip to main content

 Do I need to send the Original for Russian translation?

-For translation alone, a clear scan or photograph is enough; the Russian translator works from the image.
-The Original travels separately for the apostille leg or embassy attestation leg.
-The completed Russian translation is delivered as a soft copy on email, with hard-copy on request for Embassy submission.
+No. A clear scan or photograph is enough, because the translator works from the image.
+You only send us the original when it is time for the MEA apostille.
+The finished Russian translation reaches you as a soft copy on email, with a hard copy on request.

 My MBBS is going to a Russian medical university for nostrification.
-What is the full chain?
+What is the full sequence?

-State HRD attestation (for example, Maharashtra State HRD for Maharashtra-issued medical degree), MEA attestation, Russian Embassy New Delhi attestation, Russian translation, then submission to Rosobrnadzor or directly to the destination Russian medical university's admissions desk.
+State HRD attestation (for example, Maharashtra State HRD for a Maharashtra-issued medical degree), MEA apostille in New Delhi, certified Russian translation covering the degree and the apostille, then submission to Rosobrnadzor or directly to the destination Russian medical university's admissions desk.
 Some Russian universities additionally ask for separate course-content translation alongside the transcript.
 We coordinate the documentary sequence; the university's academic-recognition decision is theirs.

 My passport is in English but my surname has Russian-style transliteration that does not match my degree.
 Will the Embassy ask me to fix this?